BabelFx/AS3-Flex-Samples/viewStates/ReadMe.txt

-This is a full project created by FlashBuilder using flex 4 SDK beta 2.
+This is a full project created by FlashBuilder using flex 4.1 SDK.

 When starts, there is an error about can not convert spark.components::NavigatorContent to mx.core.Container.